MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

     In Word, Excel, and Outlook, the label applies the footer text "This content is confidential."
 In PowerPoint, the label applies the footer text "This presentation is confidential."

-- **Set specific watermark text for Word and PowerPoint, and then watermark text for Word, Excel, PowerPoint, and Outlook:**
+- **Set specific watermark text for Word and PowerPoint, and then watermark text for Word, Excel, and PowerPoint:**

     `${If.App.WP}This content is ${If.End}Confidential`

     In Word and PointPoint, the label applies the watermark text "This content is Confidential".
-In Excel and Outlook, the label applies the watermark text "Confidential"
+In Excel, the label applies the watermark text "Confidential".

 ### Setting the font name